rahulnadella/CalculationUtility/README.md

 ##Usage

-Add the [CalculationUtility](https://github.com/rahulnadella/CalculationUtility/blob/master/src/CalculationUtility.swift) CalculationUtility.swift to your project.
-This file can be found in src/CalculationUtility.swift.
+Add the [CalculationUtility](https://github.com/rahulnadella/CalculationUtility/blob/master/src/CalculationUtility.swift) to your project.
+This file can be found in [src/CalculationUtility.swift](https://github.com/rahulnadella/CalculationUtility/blob/master/src).

 ##License